google/santa/docs/development/sync-protocol.md

 ### Preflight

-The preflight stage is used by the client to report host information to the Sync Server and to retrieve a limited set of configuration settings from the server.
+The preflight stage is used by the client to report host information to the sync server and to retrieve a limited set of configuration settings from the server.
 These configuration options override the initial values set from the application configuration profile.